New Terminal, Photo Credit: Allegheny County Airport Authority

 Airport Access

-• Pittsburgh International (PIT) serves *60+ destinations with 170 flights on weekday
+• Pittsburgh International (PIT) serves 60 destinations with non-stop flights

 • Nonstop international service to London (and beyond) on British Airways